- Lactation & Breastfeeding Services

 You may feel some discomfort when you start breastfeeding, but it should not hurt.
 Pain may be caused by:

 - Make sure your baby's tongue is under your nipple and as much of your areola (the dark ring around your nipple) is in the baby's mouth.
+Usually, a pinching or biting sensation is due to a shallow latch.

 - Ask your nurse, physician, or lactation consultant to take a look at the latch while you are breastfeeding.